 Ribbons are a common item that accumulates in abundance when opening up presents.
 Most of the time we just throw them away with the other scraps.

 But what if we used the ribbons for something?
 What qualities do ribbons have that could be put to good use instead of taking up space in the trash can.

 They’re colorful.
 Blues, greens, yellows.
 These colors would be easy to see out in the wild.

 Take the ribbons and pack them in your camping, backpacking, and survival kits.
 You can use the ribbons to mark your path.

-Holiday Survival Kit
+8. Build a Holiday Survival Kit

 Now if you’re still wondering how to maintain your sanity over the holidays, this just might do the trick.

 Just like any other survival situation, we need supplies.
 We need gear.
 First, though, we need the knowledge, but then we need a holiday family survival kit.
 I know I do.

 Here are 3 essential holiday survival supplies for your kit.

 This is probably the most obvious so let’s start off with liquor.
 Stock up on your bourbon and brews.
 Sometimes all you need a comfortable chair and glass of bourbon to make it another day.
 Small bottles of liquor can make good stocking stuffers as well.